 Before the USPTO gives final approval, it publishes your trademark in the Official Gazette, a weekly publication.
 For the following 30 days, parties can file an objection to your trademark.
 This is where matters can get messy.

-Even if you and your attorney picked a free and clear trademark, an objection is possible.
+Even if you picked a free and clear trademark, an objection is possible.
 Brands protect their trademarks aggressively, and can file an objection on something that might seem outlandish.
 That is their right.
 All you can do is defend yourself in front of the Trademark Trial and Appeal Board.

 Working with the right trademark attorney

 Once you have narrowed your options down to just a few, schedule interviews with the attorneys to get a better understanding of their services.
 Don’t forget to prepare questions in advance.
 This may seem like a lot of work, but the peace of mind is invaluable once you’ve established legal claim to your intellectual property rights.